 But I was kind of wrong.

-Bluehost did provided a decent web page loading speed, which is significantly better than most of the crappy hosting companies at least.
+Bluehost did provide a decent web page loading speed, which is significantly better than most of the crappy hosting companies at least.

 But that’s being said, it’s obviously not as good as premium hosting providers.